xenomeno/RandomWalk1000/README.md

 <b>Chapter 9: Reinforcement Learning: An Introduction(2nd edition) by Sutton &amp; Barto</b>

 This is reporoduction of figures from the book.
-The intervals for Coarse Coding are randomly spread through the region of the Square Wave function.
+I have some inconsistencies with Tile Coding as you can see on the graph that 5,000 episodes are not enough for the 50-Tiles Value Function to outperform the 1-Tile(State Aggregation) version.
 Bitmap is implemented in pure Lua and is very slow!

 Approximation by Monte Carlo using State Aggregation: